apetenchea/cdroot/source/_posts/sivananda-yoga-teachers-training-course.md

 There were people from all walks of life.
 Some of us were in their 20's, some in their 40's and some in their 60's.
 We had different backgrounds, different cultures, different religions, different languages, but we all had one thing in common: we were open-minded.
-A special shout-out to my roommate, Venkat, a top chemistry researcher from Connecticut, United States, who came to the ashram in order to dedicate more time to his spiritual practice, as he was doing TTC with us.
+Shout-out to my roommate, Venkat, a top chemistry researcher from Connecticut, United States, who came to the ashram in order to dedicate more time to his spiritual practice, as he was doing TTC with us.
 He was a great guy, and we had lots of interesting conversations together about the Bhagavad Gita, understanding Sanskrit, and life in general.